 After removing LibreOffice from your computer, run the commands below to download OpenOffice packages.

-For 32-bit version, run the commands below.
-As of this writing, 4.1.2 was the latest version of OpenOffice.
+For the 32-bit version, run the commands below.
+As of the time of this writing, 4.1.2 was the latest version of OpenOffice.

 cd /tmp && wget http://sourceforge.net/projects/openofficeorg.mirror/files/4.1.2/binaries/en-US/Apache_OpenOffice_4.1.2_Linux_x86_install-deb_en-US.tar.gz

 For the 64-bit version, run the commands below